maskp/Pitcher/collab/readme.md

 #Technologies used:

-Front end uses bootstrap,html,and css while backend uses Express js,pg promise, body parser, psql,javascript.
-A simple social media application for independent musicians.
+Front end was built on bootstrap,html,animate.css frame work,css while backend uses Express js, and Node js.
+Postgresql was used for database.

 #Work flow:

 Most everything about this project came on ad-hoc basis.
 No features were ever planned on paper.

-#Challenge:
+#Challenges:

-sql queries and logic
+Sql queries and logic

-#Failures:
+#Setbacks:

 	1.Notification icon for new message and friend request, 2.a little buggy when deleting friends,